 The name of this dish “picadillo” is the diminutive form of the Spanish word picado which means finely chopped, or minced.
 The main ingredient in picadillo is ground, or minced meat, hence the name.

-Though Cubans claim it as their own, Picadillo is a beloved dish in much of Latin America and the Caribbean.
-Every country has it’s own ingredient list for Picadillo though I find these only vary slightly.
+Though Cubans claim it as their own, Picadillo is a beloved dish in many Latin America countries.
+Every country has its own ingredient list for Picadillo, though I find these only vary slightly.
 The dish is also popular in the Philippines where it is called Giniling which means ground meat.

 Ground beef is the traditional meat in Picadillo with ingredients like olives, capers, and raisins contributing a marvelous blend of complex textures and flavours.
 Tomato sauce and sometimes white wine, help give the dish a stew-like characteristic, though Picadillo shouldn’t be overly saucy.

 Picadillo is an easy, family-style dish and barely a week went by without it popping up at our table when my kids were little.
-It is even better the next day when all the lovely flavours have had more time to infuse the whole dish.
+It is even better the next dayย when all the lovely flavors have had more time to meld.

 Why Turkey Picadillo?